 You can also uninstall the program files or move them to a different location:

-- To uninstall, use the Uninstall -> Remove only Kentico program files option of the installer.
+- For uninstalling, use the Uninstall -> Remove only Kentico program files option of the installer.

-- To move the program files, uninstall them first and then use the Custom installation -> Program files -> Install only program files option to install them again in a different location.
+- For moving the program files, uninstall them first and then use the Custom installation -> Program files -> Install only program files option to install them again in a different location.